-On April 30, 2020, due to the results of a strategic review of the Company's operations to focus on its highest return-on-investment assets, specifically those with potential for revenue growth and profitability within the next 12 months, the Company discontinued the operations of its retail dispensary in Portland, Oregon.
+On April 30, 2020, due to the results of a strategic review of the Company's operations to focus on its highest return-oninvestment assets, specifically those with potential for revenue growth and profitability within the next 12 months, the Company discontinued the operations of its retail dispensary in Portland, Oregon.

-Management's Discussion and Analysis For the three months ended March 31, 2020
+Management's Discussion and Analysis For the three and six months ended June 30, 2020

-On June 8, 2020, the Ontario Securities Commission (the "OSC") issued a cease trade order (the "CTO") which prevents trading in the Company's SVS until after it has filed: (i) the amended and restated financial statements of FLRish for the years ended December 31, 2017 and 2018 (the "Restated 2018 Financials"); (ii) the annual financial statements and related MD&A of the Company for the year ended December 31, 2019 (together with the Restated 2018 Financials, the "Outstanding Annual Filings"); and (iii) the interim financial report and related MD&A of the Company for the period ended March 31, 2020.
+On June 8, 2020, the Ontario Securities Commission (the "OSC") issued a cease trade order (the "CTO") which prevents trading in the Company's SVS until after it has filed: (i) the amended and restated financial statements of FLRish for the years ended December 31, 2017 and 2018 (the "Restated 2018 Financials"); (ii) the annual financial statements and related MD&A of the Company for the year ended December 31, 2019 (together with the Restated 2018 Financials, the "Outstanding Annual Filings"); and (iii) the interim financial report and related MD&A of the Company for the period ended March 31, 2020 (the "Q1 2020 Filings").

-On August 10, 2020, the Company filed the Outstanding Annual Filings.
-The Company will apply to the OSC to have the CTO revoked after it has filed the interim financial report and related MD&A of the Company for the period ended March 31, 2020.
+On August 10, 2020, the Company filed the Outstanding Annual Filings, and on August 25, 2020, the Company also filed the Q1 2020 Filings.
+The Company has applied to the OSC to have the CTO revoked.
 The Company expects trading to resume on the CSE shortly after the revocation of the CTO.
-While the Company will make the application, there is no assurance that the OSC will grant the revocation order.
+While the Company has made the application, there is no assurance that the OSC will grant the revocation order.

-Please see "Subsequent Events" for further recent developments.
+Please see "Subsequent Events" for further Recent Developments.